Terry McDermott (singer): Career

 Since McDermott's second-place finish on The Voice, he has released his single 'Pictures' which peaked at number one on the ITunes rock charts.
 His fan base is continually growing stronger, dubbing themselves the "McHobbits".

-McDermott performs with his band, Terry McDermott and The Bonfires.
-The line up (entirely New Orleans–based) include Americans David Rosser (Afghan Whigs, Twilight Singers, Gutter Twins, Northsouth), Eric Bolivar (Anders Osbourne, Eric Burden & The Animals) and British bass player Alex Smith (World Leader Pretend, Rotary Down).
+McDermott performs with his band, Terry McDermott and the Bonfires.
+The line up (entirely New Orleans–based) include Americans David Rosser (Afghan Whigs, Twilight Singers, Gutter Twins, Northsouth), Eric Bolivar (Anders Osbourne, Eric Burden & the Animals) and British bass player Alex Smith (World Leader Pretend, Rotary Down).
 The Bonfires completed a summer UK tour, releasing Palmetto Heights on Scottish independent label Fat Hippy Records, before returning for headline shows in Scotland in December.

-The winter of 2013 also saw McDermott perform the American national anthem for both the New Orleans Pelicans NBA team and the NFL's New Orleans Saints, singing before the Saints v Carolina Panthers game to a full house.
+The winter of 2013 also saw McDermott perform the American national anthem for both the New Orleans Pelicans NBA team and the NFL's New Orleans Saints, singing before the Saints vs. Carolina Panthers game to a full house.
 McDermott was also a guest of his favourite Scottish football team Aberdeen FC in December, making an appearance on the pitch prior to the side's game against Ross County.

 December 2013 included a live performance in Ho Chi Minh City, Vietnam on The Voice Vietnam, appearing as a special guest.

 McDermott reunited with Lotus Crush in the summer of 2014, signing with Cavigold Records, a Seattle independent record label.
-Lotus Crush's sophomore record Rabbit Hole recorded at Robert Lang Studios in Seattle and a follow-up to 2011's Half Light Morning was released in March 2015.
-The music video for the album's first single "Hearts And Minds" features actor C. Thomas Howell (Red Dawn, Soul Man, The Outsiders, E.T, The Hitcher) as the narratives villain.
-"Hearts And Minds" was released in January 2015.
+Lotus Crush's sophomore record Rabbit Hole was recorded at Robert Lang Studios in Seattle and a follow-up to 2011's Half Light Morning was released in March 2015.
+The music video for the album's first single "Hearts and Minds" features actor C. Thomas Howell as the narratives villain.
+"Hearts and Minds" was released in January 2015.

 In January 2021, McDermott and his band Lotus Crush signed under the management of MVK Music Group, led by manager Brian Paul, one of the owners and founders of MVK Music Group.

 The Voice

-On 1 August 2012, Terry McDermott auditioned for Season 3 of the NBC television show The Voice.
+On 1 August 2012, Terry McDermott auditioned for season 3 of the NBC television show The Voice.